 With this combination of early inspiration, later learnt craft making skills, performance ability and perceptive intuition or emotional Intelligence, he created a series of building based works taken from the 2011 British Art Show 7, taking the opportunity to bundle his new artworks and himself as a re-emerging Fine Artist into an Art movement, one that he called PuppetTVGraffiti.
 He then dedicated it and himself to what he called the Puppetising of objects and images.
 Imbuing them with some of the qualities of a Puppet.
 Primarily irreverence and the illusion of life.
 This gave his new direction or transformation into an exhibiting Fine Artist form and identity.
 A title.

 His latest PuppetTVGraffiti works also build naturally on those of his mentor and former Puppetry Teacher Jim Henson of the Muppets fame and his own early works including the NBC Pipes.
 Something fellow Puppeteer Frank Oz (Miss Piggy and Yoda) who Directed Marcus in Little Shop of Horrors described as "affectionate anarchy".
 Combining Puppetry Arts with Conceptual Art now seems perfectly natural to Marcus though he has continued to grow his practice and it has changed.
 He recently added Antique Jewellery and Found Objects as additional materials and began incorporating his interest in the power of Reliquary, Symbolism and Belief to explore what essentially he always has, where character or life visually begins.
 Characters, stylised or abstract figures, perhaps a single eye, are often placed by him in a wider image context to describe or imply a story.
 He utilises text and personal commentary, sometimes just a title, sometimes whole story outlines, to help make the entire resulting work become a unique journey of discovery.
 Thought provoking too.
 Lately he has been using Vacuum Sealing to Capture and preserve a moment of his work.
 Adding Gemstones, Baubles, Jewelry and Gold to turn them into something that looks precious, Treasured.
 He's called this process New Art Enshrinement, Treasuring. "these latest works owe something to the tradition of Derbyshire Well Dressing.
 I also try to replicate in them the aged, unkempt, slightly disheveled, quirky look of a medieval relic.
 Hence in the detail there's the odd stray hair or cobweb string, dry cracked card or water stain," (Marcus Clarke).
-His latest projects using this process include, The Treasured Seaside, The Treasured Forest and The Treasured Christmas.
+His latest projects using this process include, The Treasure of the Seaside, The Treasure of the Forest and The Treasure of Christmas.
 "I Vacuum seal the finished works together to make them shiny, water resistant, to capture them and to seemingly freeze a moment in time," (Marcus Clarke).
 They can be hung using cord and pegs, a bulldog clip or blue tac.
 But don't hole, pin or pierce them as they are fragile in this way.
-"I punctured one accidentally once and it immediately lost its visual edge, it appeared deflated, sad,".
+"I punctured one accidentally once and it immediately lost its visual edge, it appeared deflated, sad".
 (If this happens to a work you have bought and you return it to Marcus he will repair it at nominal cost).
-Though safely bagged and vacuum sealed these artworks can also be conventionally framed by a professional Picture Framer.
+Though safely pouched and vacuum sealed these artworks can also be conventionally framed by a professional Picture Framer.
 They look great like this too.
 Marcus adds, "I'm becoming increasingly interested in unusual balances in my works, Colour, Tone, Shape, these odd or curious balances seem to imitate life".

-Marcus has had three Solo Puppetised, PuppetTVGraffiti exhibitions funded by Arts Council England the latest being in Feb 2015 at the Floor 1 Gallery and called the DogHorse Coat and works from it are on sale here.
+Marcus has had three Solo Puppetised, PuppetTVGraffiti exhibitions funded by Arts Council England in Feb 2015 at the Floor 1 Gallery and called the DogHorse Coat and works from it are on sale here.
 His previous exhibition was called 'Homeless in the Puppetised City' about a homeless Puppet walking the streets of Nottingham and imagining buildings as Puppets.
 Works from that Exhibition are also on sale here.